JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/docs/arcgis_dashboard_setup.md

 * In the "Overview" tab, click the "Update data" button.
 * Select "Overwrite entire feature layer" from the options presented.
 * Search for and select the most recently run water_rates.csv file (do not select a versioned (dated) csv as this could cause issues with certain indicators).
 * The overwrite should occur automatically after this step.
-Confirm by reviewing the hosted table and looking for the newly added data.
+Confirm by reviewing the hosted table and looking for the newly added rows.
 * Confirm within the dashboard that any indicators and charts accepted the overwrite.
-These elements can be finicky, and even though no schema change occurred, they could still lose field name formatting or forget which field to reference.
+These elements can be finicky, and even though no schema change occurred, they could still lose field name formatting or forget which field to reference, regardless of if the overwrite was done manually or automatically.

-The number of municipalities displayed and studied can be expanded on, however.
+The number of municipalities displayed and studied can be expanded on too.
 This requires changes to the hosted feature layer, ideally appending new municipality polygon geometries via ArcGIS Pro.
 This process is straightforward so long as the data schema within your feature classes is maintained.

 ---